Cause and Effect Dominoes

 ESL Past Simple vs. Past Perfect Game - Grammar: Forming Sentences, Guessing, Controlled Practice - Group and Pair Work

-ESL Past Simple vs. Past Perfect Game - Grammar: Forming Sentences, Guessing, Controlled Practice - Group and Pair Work In this useful past simple vs. past perfect game, students write past perfect sentence endings for travel-disaster prompts, then guess their partner’s endings.
-First, in two groups, students use past simple sentence starters to write past perfect endings about unexpected travel problems.
+ESL Past Simple vs. Past Perfect Game - Grammar: Forming Sentences, Guessing, Controlled Practice - Group and Pair Work In this useful past simple vs. past perfect game, students complete sentence starters with past perfect endings about unexpected travel problems and then guess their partner’s endings.
+First, in two groups, students use past simple sentence starters to write clear, realistic past perfect endings about unexpected travel problems.
 Next, students pair up with someone from the other group.
 Students then take turns reading one sentence starter without the ending to their partner, who has three chances to guess the ending.
 A guess is correct if it matches the main idea, not the exact wording.
 If their partner guesses correctly on the first try, the other student awards them three points.
 On the second try, two points.
 On the last try, one point.
 For each wrong guess, the other student gives one keyword from the ending to help their partner guess the answer.
 After three failed attempts, the student reveals the ending, and no points are awarded.
 The student with the most points at the end of the game wins.